rsdoiel/antenna/science_and_technology.md

 date: 2025-04-30, updated: 2025-04-30, from: The Register (UK I.T.
 News)

-<h4>Satya Nadella reveals attempts to merge Word, PowerPoint and Excel – which may now succeed thanks to AI</h4> <p>Microsoft CEO Satya Nadella has revealed about thirty percent of code in the company’s repositories was written by an AI.…</p>
+<h4>Satya Nadella reveals attempts to merge Word, PowerPoint, Excel, which may now happen with LLMs</h4> <p>Microsoft CEO Satya Nadella has claimed thirty percent of code in the Windows titan&#39;s repositories was written by an AI.…</p>

 <br>